microsoft/dstoolkit-mlops-databricks/README.md

 -   Feature Branch merged to Main Branch: resource deployment to Development environment
 -   Merge Request from Main Branch to Release Branch: deploy to UAT environment
 -   Merge Request Approval from Main Branch to Release Branch: deploy to Pre-Production environment
--   Tag Release Branch with Stable Version: deploy to Production environment.
+-   Tag Release Branch with Stable Version: deploy to Production environment

 ---